PacktWorkshops/The-Data-Visualization-Workshop/README.md

 * Create captivating data visualizations using plotting libraries
 * Use advanced techniques to plot geospatial data on a map
 * Integrate interactive visualizations to a webpage
-* Visualize stock prices with Bokeh and analyze Airbnb data with Plotlib
+* Visualize stock prices with Bokeh and analyze Airbnb data with matplotlib

 ## Related Workshops
 If you've found this repository useful, you might want to check out some of our other workshop titles: